-- If the jack has four parts, Tip, Ring, Ring, and Sleeve, it has known as TRRS, and if it only has two parts, it has known as TS.
+- If the jack has four parts, Tip, Ring, Ring, and Sleeve, it is known as TRRS, and if it only has two parts, it is known as TS.

 - The fourth component of your smartphone is usually a TRRS adapter, which has used to pass video signals or the microphone output.

-- Your TRS jack will have three wires after cutting the rubber or plastic casing, one for land and the other two for left and right ear bits.
+- AFTER CUTTING THE RUBBER OR PLASTIC CASING, your TRS jack will have three wires, one for land and the other two for left and right ear bits.
 Each earpiece has two wires, one for the ground and the other for signal transmission.

-- The Tip wire is for the left hand, the Ring wire is for the right and the Sleeve acts as a ground.
-Your jack contains three metallic components, all of which have shielded to prevent touching.
+- The Tip wire is for the left hand, the Ring wire is for the right, and the Sleeve acts as a ground.
+Your jack contains three metallic components, all of which have been shielded to prevent touching.